Migrate on-premises Apache Hadoop clusters to Azure HDInsight - security and DevOps best practices

 firstname.lastname@example.org.
 This domain user will be the administrator of this HDInsight cluster.

 OU=HDInsightOU,DC=contoso,DC=onmicrosoft,DC=com.
-If this OU does not exist, the HDInsight cluster tries to create the OU using the privileges of the service account.
+If this OU doesn't exist, the HDInsight cluster tries to create the OU using the privileges of the service account.

 HiveUsers.
 If you want to specify multiple user groups, separate them by semicolon ';'.
-The group(s) must exist in the directory prior to creating the ESP cluster.
+The group(s) must exist in the directory before creating the ESP cluster.

 For more information, see the following articles: